 Dr. Sarah Fichtner

 Dr. Fichtner completed several field studies in Tanzania, Benin, Cameroon and the Democratic Republic of Congo.
-In Germany, she carried out qualitative research for the Institut für Innovation und Beratung at the Evangelische Hochschule Berlin and on behalf of UNICEF.
+Among other things, she accompanied the principal of a village primary school in Benin in his daily work for one school year.
+In Germany, she carried out qualitative research and evaluations for the Institut für Innovation und Beratung at the Evangelische Hochschule Berlin and on behalf of UNICEF.

 After completing her studies of social anthropology, political sciences and economics at the Freie Universität Berlin, she did her PhD at the Johannes Gutenberg Universität in Mainz, Germany in 2011.
 Her doctoral thesis was published in 2012 under the title “The NGOisation of Education.
 Case Studies from Benin”.